 (2) A board must comply with a direction given to it made under subsection (1).

-(3) The Commissioner for Public Sector Standards may at any time report to the Minister on the content or observance of the minimum standards in force under section 17.
+(3) The Public Sector Commissioner may at any time report to the Minister on the content or observance of the minimum standards in force under section 17.

+[Section 18 amended by No. 39 of 2010 s.
+81(3).]

 19. Superannuation

 (1) A port authority may grant, or make provision for the grant of, retirement benefits to members and former members of staff and their dependants and for that purpose may, subject to section 30 of the State Superannuation Act 2000 —